iamtanishqjain/CNN_CIFAR10/README.md

 # 📌 Project Overview

-This project implements an end-to-end Convolutional Neural Network (CNN) trained on the CIFAR-10 dataset using TensorFlow + Keras.
+This project implements a custom Convolutional Neural Network (CNN) trained on the CIFAR-10 dataset, achieving strong performance on 10 object categories.
+The model is built from scratch using TensorFlow/Keras and includes data augmentation, batch normalization, dropout, and learning-rate scheduling for performance stability.
-The goal was to build a clean, structured deep learning workflow while improving model generalization through regularization and augmentation.

 # 🚀 Key Features